News

 WA3ZBY Estate Sale

-**UPDATED** Thanks to those that purchased items in the first two rounds.
+**UPDATED** Thanks to those that purchased items in the first few rounds.
 Attached is the latest from Jon KC3RQH regarding the remaining gear from Brians estate.
 If you are interested please contact Jon KC3RQH.

 How to get WSJT-X, JTAlert and N1MM Logger+ all working together